Operator guide

 ReadEach file is flagged high, medium, or low confidence.
 High means two or more sensitivity rules matched, medium is one strong match, low is everything else.
 Start policy from the high and medium rows, so you tighten forbid.targets before it matters, not after.

-RestoreRepeated violations escalate an agent: normal, then restricted, then quarantined, at thresholds you set (restrictAfter defaults to 3, quarantineAfter to 5). sentinel release --agent=<id> returns it to normal.
+RestoreRepeated violations escalate an agent: normal, then restricted, then quarantined, at thresholds you set (restrictAfter defaults to 3, quarantineAfter to 5). interpose release --agent=<id> returns it to normal.
 Run it from a separate terminal if the agent's own Bash is blocked, so you are never locked out of the recovery path.

 SoftOn a soft flag the developer releases a single blocked action in one click and keeps working.
 You do not have to be in the loop for those.